guildai/guildai/guild/tests/ipy.md

     1

-When KeyboardInterrupt is raised - as it the case when the user types Ctrl-C during an operation, Guild handles the exception as a SIGTERM result and raises RunTerminated.
+When KeyboardInterrupt is raised - as it the case when the user types Ctrl-C during an operation, Guild raises RunTerminated.

 A function that simulated Ctrl-C by the user: